-- 2. Maintain a roster of vehicle availability, in district and from outside resources, in order to put vehicles into operation during an emergency. - 3.
+- K. DUTIES OF THE SUPERVISOR OF TRANSPORTATION continued - 2.
+Maintain a roster of vehicle availability, in district and from outside resources, in order to put vehicles into operation during an emergency. - 3.
 Maintain a list of all students who are handicapped and non-ambulatory that require transportation in a specially equipped bus. - 4.
 Map the safest and fastest route to the pre-determined re-location site(s) for each school.
 Insure that all vehicle drivers are aware of and familiar with this route. - 5.
 Establish plans for the transport of all staff and students for each school building upon evacuation. - 6.
 Work with the Building Administrator of each building to make arrangements for creating maps or folders which will show the Safety Zone for each school and for determining pick-up of students and handicapped passengers at each school's Safety Zone and delivery of students at each school's designated Relocation Center. - 7.
 Maintain close contact with the Building Administrator or Incident Commander at the Emergency Command Post.
 The Transportation Center will function often serve as hub for centralized communication during an Emergency.
 Transportation Personnel along with Administrative Staff will assist in every way possible during all Emergencies. - 8.
 The Supervisor of Transportation and law enforcement may declare at any time during an Emergency a CODE SILENCE, which means ALL radio traffic not related to the emergency MUST CEASE.
-Normal radio traffic may resume only AFTER the Transportation Supervisor or law enforcement official stops the Code Silence.
+Normal radio traffic may resume only AFTER the Transportation Supervisor or law enforcement official stops the Code Silence. - L. DUTIES OF THE MAINTENANCE SUPERVISOR